-As of December 31, 2019, we had federal net operating loss carryforwards of \$168.8 million, which may be available to offset future federal tax liabilities and expire at various dates beginning in 2030.
-At December 31, 2019, we also had state net operating loss carryforwards of \$171.8 million, which may be available to offset future state income tax liabilities and expire at various dates beginning in 2030.
+As of December 31, 2018, we had federal net operating loss carryforwards of \$165.0 million, which expire at various dates beginning in 2030 through 2038 and state net operating loss carryforwards of \$156.4 million, which expire at various dates beginning in 2030 through 2038.
 These net operating loss carryforwards could expire unused and be unavailable to offset our future income tax liabilities.
 Under the newly enacted federal income tax law, federal net operating losses incurred in 2018 and in future years may be carried forward indefinitely, but the deductibility of such federal net operating losses is limited.
 It is uncertain how various states will respond to the newly enacted federal tax law.
 In addition, under Section 382 of the U.S. Internal Revenue Code of 1986, as amended, the amount of benefits from our NOL carryforwards may be impaired or limited if we incur a cumulative ownership change of more than 50%, as interpreted by the U.S. Internal Revenue Service, over a three-year period.
 We may have experienced ownership changes in the past and may experience changes in the future as a result of subsequent shifts in our stock ownership, some of which are outside our control.
 As a result, our use of federal NOL carryforward could be limited.
 State NOL carryforwards may be similarly limited.
 Any such disallowances may result in greater tax liabilities than we would incur in the absence of such a limitation and increased liabilities could adversely affect our business, results of operations, financial position and cash flows.
 If our ability to use our historical net operating loss carryforwards is materially limited, it would harm our future operating results by effectively increasing our future tax obligations.